Rolex Rolco 9ct Pink Gold 1933

-Inside the case-back is simply signed with R.W.C.Ltd and the correct 9ct hallmarks, inside the case-back also carries the Rolex reference number 390.
+Inside the case-back is simply signed with R.W.C.Ltd and the correct 9ct hallmarks, along with the Rolex case reference number 390.
 As can be seen, these numbers are clear and distinct, which is a very strong indication this watch has been very lightly used.

 As always, our standard advice applies: Vintage watches should be kept clean and dry at all times.

 Strap and Buckle